This page was printed on:

 - Get your child’s labs drawn as requested by your transplant coordinator.

-- Make sure your child attends all required appointments for clinic, tests and procedures.
+- Make sure your child attends all required appointments for the clinic, tests, and procedures.

 Vaccines and staying healthy